reinhardt/writing/Chrysanthemum/fallen-angel-en.md

 Oat grunted.
 He changed course and started walking around the ship at a safe distance.
 “There's something over here,” he called from the other side.
 Silk and Amy followed him.

 Suddenly there was a loud clank followed by a hissing noise.
 Amy started running.
 “What did you do?
-Are you okay?”
+Is something happening?”

 Oat held up his hands.
 “That wasn't me.”
 Silk reached him and followed his gaze.
 There was a circular hatch that was slowly swinging open.
 It was ten feet up from the ground and about three feet across.
 After a few seconds the hissing died down and was replaced by a whirring sound as a cylindrical object moved out of the opening.

 Silk looked over to Fischer.
 “Was that you?”

-Finally there was a reaction.
+Finally his eyes came back into focus.
 “No, I'm still running some checks.”
 He came over to them.
 “What's happening?”

 Amy pointed, unnecessarily.
 “It's opening.”